Oarroyo805/post-install/README.md

 <p>
 Summary: Configuring Teams and User Ticket Settings in osTicket

-Create a Team
+To create a team

-Log in to the Admin Panel.
+Go to the Admin Panel.

 Go to Agents → Teams.